About the PPSC

 Role of the Prosecutor

-The role of the Director of Public Prosecutions (DPP) is set out in section 3(3), (8) and (9) of the Director of Public Prosecutions Act.
-Under section 3(3), the Director is responsible for:
+The mandate of the PPSC is set out in the Director of Public Prosecutions Act.
+The Act empowers the Director of Public Prosecutions to:

-- initiating and conducting federal prosecutions;
+- Initiate and conduct federal prosecutions;

-- issuing guidelines to federal prosecutors;
+- Issue guidelines to federal prosecutors;

 - Date modified: